wantor-stack/Coursera_Capstone/README.md

+Capstone Repository

-Final Project - IBM Professional Certification
+This repository will be used for the Final Project - IBM Professional Certification

+Contents:

+- Notebook Coursera_Capstone